nisbus/mathex/README.md

 ======
 [![Build Status](https://api.travis-ci.org/nisbus/mathex.png?branch=master)](https://api.travis-ci.org/nisbus/mathex.png?branch=master)

-Extra math functions for Erlang
+Extra math and statistics functions for Erlang.
+The library provides calculations such as moving averages, standard deviation, skewness, kurtosis and correlation.

+The API can be used standalone from any Erlang application.
+All functions operate on lists of numbers and return either a single value or a list of values.

 This library contains the following functions: